alejandrosgz/HydRoVars/README.md

 * **README** (this file).
 It is recommended to read it to know how the repository has been structured and how this methodology can be applied in other regions.

-* **soft_data_paper.qmd** Contains all the work and data presented in the manuscript.
+* **Manuscript.qmd** Contains all the work and data presented in the manuscript.
 In this file, the relevant parts of the code can be found (which can be also be found in the scripts) and some examples have been introduced.
-The code to reproduce all the results of the presented manuscript can be found in the **scripts** folder.
-This document can be used to generate different output formats of the document (**soft_data_paper.docx**, **soft_data_paper.html**), which are also located in the main repository directory.
+The code to reproduce all the results of the presented manuscript can be found in the **2_Scripts** folder.
+This document can be used to generate different output formats of the document (**Manuscript.docx**, **Manuscript.html**), which are also located in the main repository directory.
 Note that the qmd document has been optimized to rendering to html.

-* **Paper_soft_data_collection.bib** contains the references in BibTex format, generated with the software *Zotero*.
+* **Manuscript.bib** contains the references in BibTex format, generated with the software *Zotero*.

 Other files are related to the repository functioning or to the output adjustments and can be ignored.

-Within the repository, three directories can be found:
+Within the repository, four directories can be found:

 #### 1. Used_files directory